stonepros/stone/doc/dev/stonex_protocol.rst

 it.
 (It's called a ``key_server`` in the code, but it's not really a separate machine or processing entity.
 It's more like the place where locally used keys are kept.)
 We should have set up a server challenge already with this client, so we make sure we really do have one.
-(This variable is specific to a ``CephxServiceHandler``, so there is a different one for each such structure we create, presumably one per client A is dealing with.)
+(This variable is specific to a ``StonexServiceHandler``, so there is a different one for each such structure we create, presumably one per client A is dealing with.)
 If there is no challenge, we'll need to start over, since we need to check the client's crypto hash, which depends on a server challenge, in part.